 FAQs:

-The Peace Dollar was introduced in 1921 to commemorate the end of World War I and symbolize the nation’s hope for lasting peace.
-Its design, featuring Lady Liberty and a resting eagle, reflects themes of resilience and optimism that resonated deeply during the postwar era, making it an enduring favorite among collectors and history enthusiasts.
+Peace Dollars were introduced to commemorate the end of World War I and symbolize the nation’s hope for lasting peace.
+Their design, featuring Lady Liberty and a resting eagle, reflects the optimism and resilience of the era.
+Collectors and history enthusiasts often seek out Peace Dollars for their cultural and historical significance.